 Following some growing pains when DLSS was first released, we can now see a much-desired improvement following the release of the RTX 3000 series cards.
-It appears that Nvidia heard our cries and focused on working with developers to ease their process in making DLSS-compatible games.
+It appears that Nvidia listened to its audience and focused on working with developers to ease their process in making DLSS-compatible games.

 Big Tech Equals Big Price

 Acknowledging how amazing Nvidia’s technology is in their RTX series is fine, despite what the internet may have to say about it.
 What isn’t amazing is the mere fact that there just aren’t that many games out there that can fully support everything RTX cards have to offer.

 Swinging back to the good side, apparently the industry is thoroughly impressed by stuff like ray tracing and DLSS.
 As it appears, as time goes on, we’re more and more likely to see this tech being utilized to its full potential.